 This episode of Caregiver Corner features Jen Evans, a Personal Care Assistant working with Aware Senior Care at Abbotswood at Stonehenge.
-Jen discusses what inspired her to work in home care and the challenges of working during the COVID-19 pandemic.
+Jen discusses what inspired her to work in home care and the challenges of caregiving during the COVID-19 pandemic.

 Caregiver Corner with Jen: Q&A